eristoddle/FOF/README.md

 - open terminal in `FOF/vagrant`
 - run `vagrant up`
 - wait for vagrant to finish
 - set up this in your host's host file: `192.168.56.101  fof.local` (Planning to change this so http://192.168.56.101 works for the project but can't quite figure out how to set the main apache doc root, though creating a virtual host seems easy.
-Editing a host file adds another steps to the 3 steps I claim.)
+Editing a host file adds another step to the 3 steps I claim and I planning on keeping it 3 steps.)
 - Browse to http://fof.local
 - Your application files will be located in `FOF/www/` and this folder is shared with the vagrant box var/www
 - ~PhpMyAdmin will be at http://fof.local/phpmyadmin~ Adminer available at http://fof.local/adminer.php